Financial Risks

 Tax risk

-Husqvarna Group operates in many countries and undertakes a great number of cross-border transactions.
-The operations are subject to complex national and international tax rules that change over time.
-Husqvarna Group, like many multinational companies, employs a centralized transfer pricing model based on the Group’s operating model with central Group functions and global divisions.
-The Group is seeing a change in the regulatory environment in which there is a higher risk that tax authorities may challenge such models, which could result in an increase in tax exposure both historically and going forward.
-As in many countries, restrictions on tax deductibility of interest expenses on intra-Group loans apply in Sweden.
-Under the Swedish rules applicable from January 1, 2019, interest is deductible only if the recipient is resident in an EEA (European Economic Area) country or in a country with which Sweden has concluded a tax treaty or provided it is taxed at a level of at least 10%.
-Nevertheless, if the debt is entirely or almost entirely created with the purpose for the Group to obtain a substantial tax benefit, deduction is denied.
+As in many countries, restrictions on tax deductibility of interest expenses on intra-group loans apply in Sweden.
+Under the existing Swedish rules, interest expenses are deductible only if the recipient resides within the European Economic Area (EEA), or in a country with which Sweden has concluded a full scope tax treaty.
+Further, interest is deductible if it is subject to taxation at a rate of at least 10 percent.
+Nevertheless, even if these conditions are met, the deductibility is disallowed if the intra-group debt arrangement has been established exclusively, or almost exclusively, to secure a significant tax benefit for the Group.
 At present, it is not clear how these rules should be interpreted and if these restrictions on deducting interest expenses apply to Husqvarna Group’s internal debt structure.
 For this reason, the Group has made provisions to reflect potential exposure related to these restrictions.